Are Trek Bikes Good? (and Are They “Worth” the Money)?

 Today, Trek bikes are made in China, Germany, Holland, and Taiwan.
 The company’s hometown pride had to give way to the hard realities of the cycling industry.

-This does not mean, however, that nothing is being done in the warehouse in Waterloo and Whitewater.
-Frames welded in Taiwan may be painted in Wisconsin, for example.
-Parts can be fabricated in one country, while assembly occurs in another.
-Trek is a truly global manufacturer.
+However, this does not mean that no work is being done at Trek’s warehouses in Waterloo and Whitewater.
+For instance, frames welded in Taiwan can be painted in Wisconsin.
+Additionally, parts may be fabricated in one country, while assembly takes place in another.
+Trek is a truly global company.

 Is Giant or Specialized Bike Brand Better Than Trek?